Updated through March 7, 2020

-2019 (Columbus): Waylon Francis has made 11 regular-season appearances (11 starts as a left back, one as a center back) in 2019.
+2019 (Columbus): Waylon Francis has made 13 regular-season appearances (12 starts as a left back, one as a center back) in 2019.
 He made his 2019 regular-season debut in a home match against the New York Red Bulls (March 2).
 Waylon helped the club record consecutive shutouts on the road against the New England Revolution (March 9) and in a home match against FC Dallas (March 16).
 He did not make an appearance during a road contest against the Philadelphia Union (March 23) due to an international call up with the Costa Rica National Team.
 He returned to start for the Black & Gold in a home match against Atlanta United (March 30).
 Francis returned to the starting XI for Crew SC during a home match against Sporting Kansas City (June 23).
 He made a substitute appearance during a 2019 Lamar Hunt U.S. Open Cup Round of 16 match against Atlanta United (June 18).

 2018 (Seattle): Francis made 11 regular-season appearances (five starts), providing one assist.
 The Costa Rican defender also made three appearances (all starts) in the 2017-2018 CONCACAF Champions League, helping the Sounders reach the quarterfinals of the tournament.